Kaçanik: Demographics

-According to the last official census done in 2024, the urban population of Kaçanik has approximately 10,000 inhabitants,while the municipality has 27,747 inhabitants.

-The municipality is ethnically homogeneous Albanian 99.99%.
+According to the last official census done in 2024, the urban population of Kaçanik has 9,653 inhabitants, while the municipality has 27,716 inhabitants.
+The municipality is ethnically homogeneous Albanian.

 Economy

 The municipality is known for the production of construction materials at several area companies.
 There are also many cultivated farmlands and areas suited for the development of farms, apiculture, arboriculture as well as various craftsman and artisans.
-The area is well suited for the development of winter and summer tourism.
 The downtown area is home to a bus station, a small radio station, the remains of a Turkish fort, several streets lined with shops, banks, several restaurants, and a weekly farmers market for produce, livestock and housewares.